lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 # Head Pose Estimation Model

-The Intel CV SDK includes a pre-compiled model for estimating head pose from an image of a face.
+The OpenVINO toolkit includes a pre-compiled model for estimating head pose from an image of a face.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001

+    * Available model locations are:

+        * FP16

+        * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001/FP16/head-pose-estimation-adas-0001.xml

+        * FP32

+        * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001/FP32/head-pose-estimation-adas-0001.xml

+    * More details can be found at:

+        * file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001/description/head-pose-estimation-adas-0001.html

 The results it is capable of producing are shown in the summary below (for more details, see the descriptions HTML pages for each model):